 - Naltrexone blocks the opioid receptors in the brain.

-- If you do relapse while taking naltrexone, you won’t feel high due to the blocking effects.
+- If someone does relapse while taking naltrexone, they won’t feel high due to the blocking effects.

 The drugs used during detox are not a cure for opioid use disorder.
-Instead, they are part of a “medication-assisted treatment” program or “MAT.”
+Instead, they are part of medication-assisted treatment (MAT).
 For those struggling with substance use disorder, MAT combines prescription drugs with behavioral therapy.
-After you stop using opioids, you might feel “on edge,” distracted by cravings, or have a “mental fog.”
-During MAT, you use prescription medications to reduce these withdrawal symptoms.
-By reducing withdrawal symptoms, you can focus on drug rehab and therapy.
+After someone stops using opioids, they might feel “on edge,” distracted by cravings, or have a “mental fog.”
+During MAT, prescription medications reduce these withdrawal symptoms.
+By reducing withdrawal symptoms, clients can focus on therapy, healing, and recovery.

 Opioid Detox in Nashville, TN